remarkjs/remark-language-server/readme.md

 ### Neovim

-The remark language server has been registerd with [`nvim-lspconfig`][nvim-lspconfig].
+Use [`nvim-lspconfig`][nvim-lspconfig] to use the remark language server with Neovim.
-This means it’s available by default in Neovim.
+It’s enabled by default.

 ### vim-lsp